Wafiq Safa: Controversy

-On April 26, 2018, reports surfaced that Safa had been arrested on charges of embezzling $350 million, drug trafficking, and money laundering.
-Later, his family denied the reports, and the Al-Mayadeen network reported that "Safa denies the fact of his arrest."

 On April 18, 2020, a program aired on the "Al-Jadeed" television channel in Lebanon claiming that Safa owned 30 dunams of real estate registered in his name in the town of Nmairiyeh, and that he also held several commercial companies registered under his son's name.
 The report sparked an uproar on social media in the country, with users demanding explanations from Hezbollah regarding Safa's conduct.

 Amid investigations on the 2020 Beirut port explosion, Safa sent a threatening message to Judge Tarek Bitar through an anonymous journalist.
 The message stated, "We have had enough of you; we will go to the end of the legal path, and if that does not work, we will remove you by force."
 In 2021, Safa threatened to "usurp" Tarek Bitar, the Lebanese judge charged with investigation into the 2020 Beirut explosion, which implicated allies of Hezbollah.

 During the 2022–2025 Lebanese presidential election, Safa said "we have already said we have no veto", and that "our only veto is against…Geagea", whose election would lead to "discord and destruction"; he also confirmed that Hezbollah would not veto Aoun.
 This statement has caused significant backlash and political tension in Lebanon.
 In response to Safa's comments, Lebanese Forces spokesperson Charles Jabbour said on X, calling Hezbollah the "destructive project" that has "destroyed Lebanon again and again and killed the Lebanese with its losing Iranian wars" adding that "This thug should be arrested and prosecuted."